RembrandtK/hyperlane-monorepo/rust/cli/README.md

 Arguments:
   <DEST>        Destination chain identifier (unsigned integer)
   <MESSAGE_ID>  Id of message to pay for
-  [GAS]         Gas to pay on destination chain (will be converted according gas price and exchange rate) [default: 10000]
+  [GAS]         Gas to pay on destination chain (will be converted according to gas price and exchange rate) [default: 10000]

 Options:
   -k, --key <KEY>  Private key (optional, if needed to sign), as H256 hex string (64 characters), optionally prefixed with 0x